Dependency injection (DI). This article describes the concept of dependency injection from a Java perspective.

 1.1.
 What is dependency injection?

-If the Java class creates an instance of another class via the new
+If a Java class creates an instance of another class using the new

-The following example shows a class which has no hard dependencies.
+The following example demonstrates a class without hard dependencies:

 package com.vogella.tasks.ui.parts;